JorPoon/JorPoon/README.md

 ## About Me

-- A FullStack Web Developer from New York City
+- A Full Stack Web Developer from New York City
-- A passion for quality user interface design and experience
+- A passion for quality user interface design and experience!
 - A fan of video games and sports!

 ## Technical Skills